MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-best-practices-changing-default-configuration.md

 # Microsoft Entra Connect Sync: Best practices for changing the default configuration
 The purpose of this topic is to describe supported and unsupported changes to Microsoft Entra Connect Sync.

-The configuration created by Microsoft Entra Connect works “as is” for most environments that synchronize on-premises Active Directory with Microsoft Entra ID.
+The configuration Microsoft Entra Connect creates works “as is” for most environments that synchronize on-premises Active Directory with Microsoft Entra ID.
 However, in some cases, it is necessary to apply some changes to a configuration to satisfy a particular need or requirement.

 ## Changes to the service account
 Microsoft Entra Connect Sync is running under a service account created by the installation wizard.
 This service account holds the encryption keys to the database used by sync.
 It is created with a 127 characters long password and the password is set to not expire.

 > [!WARNING]
-> If you change or reset the ADSync service account password, the Synchronization Service will not be able start correctly until you have abandoned the encryption key and reinitialized the ADSync service account password.
+> If you change or reset the ADSync service account password, the Synchronization Service won't start correctly until you've abandoned the encryption key and reinitialized the ADSync service account password.
 > To do this, see [Changing the ADSync service account password](how-to-connect-sync-change-serviceacct-pass.md).

 ## Changes to the scheduler
 Starting with the releases from build 1.1 (February 2016) you can configure the [scheduler](how-to-connect-sync-feature-scheduler.md) to have a different sync cycle than the default 30 minutes.

 ## Changes to Synchronization Rules
 The installation wizard provides a configuration that is supposed to work for the most common scenarios.
-In case you need to make changes to the configuration, then you must follow these rules to still have a supported configuration.
+In case you need to make changes to the configuration, then you must follow these rules to have a supported configuration.

 > [!WARNING]
-> If you make changes to the default sync rules then these changes will be overwritten the next time Microsoft Entra Connect is updated, resulting in unexpected and likely unwanted synchronization results.
+> If you make changes to the default sync rules then these changes are overwritten the next time Microsoft Entra Connect is updated, resulting in unexpected and likely unwanted synchronization results.

 * You can [change attribute flows](how-to-connect-sync-change-the-configuration.md#other-common-attribute-flow-changes) if the default direct attribute flows are not suitable for your organization.
 * If you want to [not flow an attribute](how-to-connect-sync-change-the-configuration.md#do-not-flow-an-attribute) and remove any existing attribute values in Microsoft Entra ID, then you need to create a rule for this scenario.